Jubatian/rrpge-spec/specs/kcall.rst

 - F.name: kc_inp_popchar
 - Cycles: 800
 - Host:   Required.
-- N/S:    May always return zero (0) indicating the FIFO is empty.
+- N/S:    May always return 0 indicating the FIFO is empty.
 - Param1: Device to query (only low 4 bits used).
 - Ret.
 C: High 16 bits of UTF-32 character.
-- Ret.
-A: Low 16 bits of UTF-32 character.
+- Ret.X3: Low 16 bits of UTF-32 character.

 Note that the text input also returns some text-related control codes which may be used to assist editing the text.
 For more information, see "inputdev.rst".

-0x0430: Define touch sensitive area
+0x0425: Return area activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: kc_inp_settouch
+- F.name: kc_inp_checkarea
 - Cycles: 800
 - Host:   Required.
-- N/S:    May ignore this function.
+- N/S:    May always return 0 indicating the area is inactive.
-- Param1: Area ID to define (only low 4 bits used).
+- Param1: Device to query (only low 4 bits used).
 - Param2: Upper left corner, X (0 - 639).
 - Param3: Upper left corner, Y (0 - 399).
-- Param4: Width
+- Param4: Width.
-- Param5: Height
+- Param5: Height.
+- Ret.X3: Area activity flags.

 The kernel truncates the rectangle to fit on the display treating the upper left corners as 2's complement values.
 Note that valid X positions range from